 Data for the EU, covering all sectors of economic activities have been collected from EUROSTAT.
 EUROSTAT only reports the number of workers involved so that the corresponding number of work hours had to be estimated to arrive at the LWIF figure shown.
-The oil industry is clearly well ahead.
+The oil industry is clearly well ahead on LWIF but has a higher than average FAR, partly as a result of the high incidence of road accidents.